yyasha/raspberrypi_router/README.md

 Remaining actions
 ------------
-Open scripts/startDefaultDns.sh and replace 192.168.1.1:53 to your static dns
+Open scripts/startDefaultDns.sh and replace 192.168.1.1:53 to your static dns, replace eth0 with your interface
 Open scripts/startTorDns.sh and replace 192.168.1.1:9053 to your Tor DNS ip and port

 Starting the router